PaulSlocum/omxplayer-sync-3/README.md

 ##### Play

 Play the video.
-If the video is playing, it has no effect, if it is paused it will play from current position.
+If the video is playing, it has no effect, if it is paused it will play from current position and if it is stopped it will play from the beginning.

    Params       |   Type
 :-------------: | -------